 Step 8: Submit Your App and Check Status

-After you have successfully entered the required information on all six tabs, the Dev Portal will display green check marks on all tabs and enable the Submit App button.
+After you have successfully entered the required information on all six tabs, the Developer Console displays green checkmarks on all tabs and enables the Submit App button.
 You can now complete the app submission process by clicking Submit App.

 After you submit an app to the Amazon Appstore, the Appstore routes the app through its approval process before the app is actually published and made available for download.
 After you submit the app, a Review Status tab appears where you can track the status of your app submission.
 This page provides an overview of the approval process and describes the possible submission statuses for an app that has been submitted.